Thai Union Group

-Thai Union Group is a Thailand-based producer of seafood-based food products.
+Thai Union Group PCL is a Thailand-based producer of seafood based products.
 It was founded in 1977, and was listed on the Stock Exchange of Thailand (SET) on 22 November 1994.

-Thai Union operates worldwide with plant facilities in France, Germany, Ghana, Poland, Portugal, Papua New Guinea, Norway, the Seychelles, Scotland, Vietnam, Thailand and the United States.
+Thai Union operates worldwide with plant facilities in France, Germany, Ghana, Poland, Portugal, Papua New Guinea, Norway, Seychelles, Scotland, Vietnam, Thailand and the United States.
 Its business includes tuna, shrimp, sardines, mackerel, salmon, pet food and prepared foods.

 Brand portfolio

 Thai Union's brand portfolio includes: